truemagic-coder/solana-agent/README.md

 * Integrated Knowledge Base with semantic search and automatic PDF chunking
 * Input and output guardrails for content filtering, safety, and data sanitization
 * Automatic sequential tool workflows allowing agents to chain multiple tools
+* Combine with event-driven systems to create autonomous agents

 ## Stack